 The production of PIR or polyisocyanurate is similar but uses different blowing agents at higher temperatures.
 Both are thermoset plastic panels with very high R-values (6 for PUR and 7 for foil-faced PIR boards).

-However, PIR seems to be a much-improved version of the PUR insulation panels, faring better in almost every aspect.
+Now, here’s the deal – PIR seems like a real upgrade from its PUR cousin, faring better in almost every aspect.
 In addition, no ozone-depleting CFCs are found in PIR panels, making this an eco-friendly alternative.

 PIR panels have very high compressive strength and impact resistance, comparable to high-density XPS, excellent fire resistance (one of the highest among all insulative materials), and don’t spread flames or smoke.
 They are also used with facer and backer foils as a water or moisture barrier.